 These amounts assume the single parent is over 18, lives in rented accommodation, does not work and has no other income.
 It also assumes that no-one in the family has a disability or long-term health problem, or is caring for somebody who does.

-If you receive jobseeker’s allowance you might also claim the following benefits: You may also claim some of these benefits even if you do not get job seekers allowance.
+If you receive jobseeker’s allowance you might also claim the following benefits.
+You can claim some of these benefits even if you don't get jobseeker's allowance.

 Claim if you get income-based jobseeker’s allowance, or child tax credit but not working tax credit and have a household income below £16,190 a year.
 Some income, such as child maintenance, is not counted.

 It is up to your local council what, if any, help they give with the cost of school uniforms.
 Contact your local council.

 If your child is aged 16-19 and in fulltime education they may qualify for a bursary.
 See the Gingerbread factsheet Money for further education.